mskyaxl/wsl-terminal/README.md

 vim.exe can open any text file in vim(in wsl-terminal), support `Open With` context menu in explorer.exe.

-Run `outbash-daemon.js` to start a outbash.exe daemon, more about outbash.exe: https://github.com/xilun/cbwin
+Run `outbash-daemon.js` to start a outbash.exe daemon, read security warning in https://github.com/xilun/cbwin before run it.

 If no need of outbash.exe, run a sleep in background to avoid all WSL processes(include tmux) being killed, more details in `outbash-daemon.js`.